AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 	a) determine the Min-phase and All-pass System of The specified system theoretically. use `zplane` to show the Zeros and Poles of determined systems.

-	b) Using MATLAB, show the relation between phase and groupdelay of system with it's decomposed parts. (*for groupdelay use `grpdelay` command.*)
+	b) Using MATLAB, show the relation between phase and groupdelay of system with its decomposed parts. (*for groupdelay use `grpdelay` command.*)

 2. Consider the Zeros above for a FIR GLP type 3 System.